emipar/emipar.github.io/_pages/publications.md

 M.C.
 Bravo, E. Parrado-Hernández, P. J. McNamara and A. Pellicer.
 2025.
 "Predictive model of ibuprofen treatment failure in very preterm infants with patent ductus arteriosus using machine learning techniques". *Journal of Perinatology*.

+Albert Belenguer-Llorens, Carlos Sevilla-Salcedo, Emilio Parrado-Hernández, Vanessa Gómez-Verdejo.
+2025.
+"Addressing wide-data studies of gene expression microarrays with the Relevance Feature and Vector Machine". *Computers in Biology and Medicine*.

 2024
 ----